AWS EC2 Best Practices

-A MemSQL cluster is ingesting data subscribing to a Kafka feed.
-A customer would typically setup a Kafka cluster in one VPC, a MemSQL cluster in a different VPC, with a VPC peering to connect MemSQL database to Kafka.
+- A MemSQL cluster is ingesting data subscribing to a Kafka feed.
+A customer would typically set up a Kafka cluster in one VPC and a MemSQL cluster in a different VPC, with a VPC peering to connect the MemSQL database to Kafka.

-For VPC peering setup, scenarios and configuration guidance see VPC Peering Guide.
+For VPC peering setup, scenarios, and configuration guidance see the VPC Peering Guide.

 MemSQL operates most efficiently when all nodes of a cluster are within a single subnet.
 Separate AWS Availability Zones require separate subnets and as such are not optimal for MemSQL performance.
 The current guidance from MemSQL is to deploy all AWS nodes of a cluster into the same AWS Availability Zone.

 When provisioning EBS volumes’ capacity per application data retention requirements, MemSQL EC2 administrators need to include a “fudge” factor and ensure that no production environment is operated with less than 40% free storage space on the data volume.
 Free disk space is required for temporary data materializations during database operations and to support continuous data growth.
 Users should also be aware that EBS performance generally tracks with EBS volume size.